About gastroenteritis

 Treatment for gastro

 Most cases of gastroenteritis in children aren’t serious.
-But children with gastro need plenty of comfort and reassurance that they’ll be OK.
+But your child needs enough fluids and food.

 Fluids